AlainParadis/designschool/_information/using-fonts.md

   ### Local Fonts

   Sometimes you may need to install a specific font on your computer.
-The video above shows you how to set up a simple font management system that doesn't require installing any software.

   <img class="size100" alt="fonts-folder-location" src="/images/using-fonts/fonts-folder-location.jpg">